dotnet/docs/docs/csharp/language-reference/operators/patterns.md

 ## Discard pattern

-Beginning with C# 8.0, you use the *discard pattern* `_` to match any expression, including `null`, as the following example shows:
+Beginning with C# 8.0, you use a *discard pattern* `_` to match any expression, including `null`, as the following example shows:

 :::code language="csharp" source="snippets/patterns/DiscardPattern.cs" id="BasicExample":::

-The discard pattern is useful in `switch` expressions.
+A discard pattern is useful in `switch` expressions.
 If none of a `switch` expression's patterns matches an input, the runtime throws an exception.
-To guarantee that a `switch` expression handles all possible values of its input as you want, provide an arm with the discard pattern.
-As a `switch` expression evaluates its arms in text order, the arm with the discard pattern must be last.
+To guarantee that a `switch` expression handles all possible values of its input as you want, provide an arm with a discard pattern.
+As a `switch` expression evaluates its arms in text order, the arm with a discard pattern must be last.

-The discard pattern cannot be a pattern in an `is` expression or a `switch` statement.
+A discard pattern cannot be a pattern in an `is` expression or a `switch` statement.
+In those cases, to match any expression, use a [`var` pattern](#var-pattern) with a discard: `var _`.

 ## Relational patterns